North Mole, Gibraltar Harbour: Early history

 The North Mole was formerly known as the Commercial Mole.
 It was a late nineteenth and early twentieth century extension of the Old Mole (shown on map), which was begun in 1618, and its extension, Devil's Tongue Battery, which was constructed between 1779 and 1783.
-By 1895, the government had drawn up plans to modernize Gibraltar Harbour.
+By 1895, the government had drawn up plans to modernise Gibraltar Harbour.
 They included construction of a dry dock at the New Mole Parade, which had been built in 1620.
 The 1895 plan also included enclosing Gibraltar Harbour by extending the New Mole (shown on map) and constructing a Detached Mole.
 At that time, the method of enclosing the northern end of the harbour had not yet been decided and was a matter of some controversy.

-The extensive changes to Gibraltar Harbour were largely financed through Britain's Naval Works Loan Act of 1895 and following years.
+The extensive changes to Gibraltar Harbour were largely financed through Britain's Naval Works Act 1895 (58 & 59 Vict. c.
+35).
 The plan that met with final approval of the Admiralty included construction of a dockyard and a modern defensive harbour, safe from torpedo attack.
 The Commercial Mole was an integral component of that defensive harbour as it formed its northern boundary, and was also planned to serve the commercial needs of Gibraltar.
 Some of the cost of that breakwater was shouldered by the colony of Gibraltar.
 The Commercial Mole was constructed of rubble stone and extended west from the area of the Waterport Wharf, Old Mole, and Devil's Tongue.
 The breakwater included five jetties which extended north and south; it ended in the Western Arm which paralleled the jetties.
 The jetties and Western Arm were lined with a concrete wharf wall.
 By 1902, much of the construction of the new Gibraltar Harbour had been completed, although portions were still under construction, including the extension of the New Mole.
-While the Commercial Mole was intended to facilitate Gibraltar commerce, by 1911 it was primarily utilised by the navy as a quay for destroyers.
+While the Commercial Mole was intended to facilitate Gibraltar commerce, by 1911 it was primarily used by the navy as a quay for destroyers.